greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 Citation metadata is exported to the [Citation Style Language (CSL) JSON Data Items](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#items) format, an open standard that is widely supported by reference managers [@9KfVIq3s; @K7WVgf8X].
 However, sometimes external resources provide Manubot with invalid CSL Data, which can cause errors with downstream citation processors, such as [pandoc-citeproc](http://hackage.haskell.org/package/pandoc-citeproc).
 Therefore, Manubot removes invalid fields according to the [CSL Data specification](https://github.com/citation-style-language/schema).
-In cases where automatic retrieval of metadata fails or produces incorrect references --- which is most common for URL citations --- users can manually provide the correct CSL JSON using common reference formats.
+In cases where automatic retrieval of metadata fails or produces incorrect references --- which is most common for URL citations --- users can manually provide the correct metadata using common reference formats.
-Manual CSL JSON also supports references without standard identifiers, such as print-only newspaper articles.
+Manual metadata also supports references without standard identifiers, such as print-only newspaper articles.

 | Identifier | Metadata source | Example citation | Processed citation |
 | --- | --- | --- | --- |